xinjiyang27-star/MICB_475_25W2_Team_6/Team_Meeting/January_26.md

 1. Self Introduction
 2. Team meeting
 - Prepare the meeting, Have something want to talk about
-- Set Agenda
+- Set Agenda, meeting minutes
+- Using the Github
-- Github usage
+    - Github setup